-Goldman Sachs Group Inc. (GS) Chief Executive Officer Lloyd Blankfein joins 13 other corporate executives at the White House tomorrow as President Barack Obama courts their support for his plan to raise revenue and cut spending to avert the so-called fiscal cliff.
+Goldman Sachs Group Inc. (GS:US) Chief Executive Officer Lloyd Blankfein joins 13 other corporate executives at the White House tomorrow as President Barack Obama courts their support for his plan to raise revenue and cut spending to avert the so-called fiscal cliff.

 Obama’s meeting, after a similar gathering with chief executives Nov.
 14, comes amid an administration campaign to pressure Congress to extend tax cuts for middle-income Americans while letting them rise for top earners.